As 2014 dawns, we enter our fourth year of The Vitruvian Man Blog (tVM blog). Our intention remains the same…

 If this blog has made an impact, it barely registers, but we will continue one starfish at a time.
 If one person is better for reading one word in this blog, then the world is a better place.

 One starfish at a time…

-I recently read Anthony de Mello’s book The Song of the Bird.
-I would like to launch our third year by sharing a short chapter from the late Father de Mello’s 1981 book in which he recounts an Arab fable from the mystic Sa’di.
+I’ll hold to the story that the late Father Anthony de Mello tells in his 1981 book The Song of the Bird in which he recounts an Arab fable from the mystic Sa’di.
 As Sa’di tells the story,

 A man was walking through the forest and came upon a fox that had lost its legs.
 As the man pondered how the disabled animal could possibly survive, a tiger came along with meat in his mouth.
 The tiger sat down and had his fill.
 He left the rest for the fox with no legs.